-- Amortization of LP Units and Certain Other Awards Includes amortization costs associated with the vesting of Class J LP Units issued in conjunction with the acquisition of ISI and certain other related awards. - Special Charges, Including Business Realignment Costs Includes expenses in 2020 related to separation and transition benefits and related costs as a result of our review of operations and the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the previously announced expansion of our headquarters in New York and our business realignment initiatives.
-Includes expenses in 2019 related to the acceleration of depreciation expense for leasehold improvements in conjunction with the expansion of our headquarters in New York. - Acquisition and Transition Costs Includes costs incurred in connection with acquisitions, divestitures and other ongoing business development initiatives, primarily comprised of professional fees for legal and other services. - Intangible Asset and Other Amortization Includes amortization of intangible assets and other purchase accounting-related amortization associated with certain acquisitions.
+- Amortization of LP Units and Certain Other Awards Includes amortization costs associated with the vesting of Class J LP Units issued in conjunction with the acquisition of ISI and certain other related awards. - Special Charges, Including Business Realignment Costs Includes expenses in 2020 related to separation and transition benefits and related costs as a result of our review of operations and the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the expansion of our headquarters in New York and our business realignment initiatives.
+Includes expenses in 2019 related to the acceleration of depreciation expense for leasehold improvements in conjunction with the expansion of our headquarters in New York. - Acquisition and Transition Costs Includes costs incurred in connection with acquisitions, divestitures and other ongoing business development initiatives, primarily comprised of professional fees for legal and other services, including costs in 2020 associated with the sale of the ECB Trust Business. - Intangible Asset and Other Amortization Includes amortization of intangible assets and other purchase accounting-related amortization associated with certain acquisitions.